learnbyexample/vim_reference/vim_reference_guide.md

 ## License

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Code snippets are available under [MIT License](https://github.com/learnbyexample/vim_reference/blob/master/LICENSE)
+Code snippets are available under [MIT License](https://github.com/learnbyexample/vim_reference/blob/master/LICENSE).

 Resources mentioned in Acknowledgements section above are available under original licenses.

 ## Book version

-1.0
+2.0

 See [Version_changes.md](https://github.com/learnbyexample/vim_reference/blob/master/Version_changes.md) to track changes across book versions.

 # Introduction

-Back in 2007, I had a rough beginning as a design engineer at a semiconductor company in terms of software tools.
+Back in 2007, I had a rough beginning as a design engineer at a semiconductor company in terms of using software tools.
 Linux command line, Vim and Perl were all new to me.
 I distinctly remember progressing from `dd` (delete current line) to `d↓` (delete current line as well as the line below) and feeling happy that it reduced time spent on editing.
 Since I was learning on the job, I didn't know about count prefix or the various ways I could've deleted all the lines from the beginning of the file to the line containing a specific phrase.
 Or even better, I could've automated editing multiple files if I had been familiar with `sed` or progressed that far with Perl.

 I also remember that we got a two-sided printed cheatsheet that we kept pinned to our cabins.
 That was one of the ways I kept adding commands to my repertoire.
 But, I didn't have a good insight to Vim's philosophy and I didn't know how to apply many of the cheatsheet commands.
 At some point, I decided to read the [Vim book by Steve Oualline](http://www.oualline.com/vim-book.html) and that helped a lot, but it was also too long and comprehensive for me to read it all.
 My memory is hazy after that, and I don't recall what other resources I used.
 However, I'm sure I didn't effectively utilize built-in help.
-Nor did I know about [stackoverflow](https://stackoverflow.com/questions/tagged/vim) or [/r/vim](https://www.reddit.com/r/vim/) until after I left my job in 2014.
+Nor did I know about [stackoverflow](https://stackoverflow.com/questions/tagged/vim) or [/r/vim](https://old.reddit.com/r/vim/) until after I left my job in 2014.

 Still, I knew enough to conduct a few Vim learning sessions for my colleagues.
-That came in handy when I got chances to teach Vim as part of scripting course for college students.
+That came in handy when I got chances to teach Vim as part of a scripting course for college students.
 From 2016 to 2018, I started maintaining my tutorials on Linux command line, Vim and scripting languages as GitHub repos.
 As you might guess, I then started polishing these materials and [published them as ebooks](https://learnbyexample.github.io/books/).
 This is an ongoing process, with **Vim Reference Guide** being the twelfth ebook.

 ## Why Vim?

 You've probably already heard that Vim is a text editor, powerful one at that.
 Vim's editing features feel like a programming language and you can customize the editor using scripting languages.
-Apart from plethora of editing commands and support for regular expressions, you can also incorporate external commands.
+Apart from a plethora of editing commands and support for regular expressions, you can also incorporate external commands.
 To sum it up, most editing tasks can be managed from within Vim itself instead of having to write a script.

-Now, you might wonder, what is all this need for complicated editing features?
+Now, you might wonder, what is this need for complicated editing features?
 Why does a text editor require programming capabilities?
 Why is there even a requirement to *learn* how to use a text editor?
-Isn't it enough to have the ability to enter text, use Backspace/Delete/Home/End/Arrow/etc, menu and toolbar, some shortcuts, a search and replace feature and so on?
+Isn't it enough to have the ability to enter text, use keys like Backspace/Delete/Home/End/Arrow/etc, menubar, toolbar, some shortcuts, a search and replace feature and so on?
 A simple and short answer — to reduce repetitive manual task.

 What I like the most about Vim: